20% EARLY BIRD ENDS JULY 1st

 Jerry Butler currently is the Managing Director of Butler Caribbean Consultants & Associates (BCCA), a firm managing a network of Caribbean investment bankers, lawyers, and accountants specializing in identifying and executing Caribbean investment opportunities and projects.
 He previously represented the interests of the English-speaking Caribbean Countries on the Boards of Executive Directors of the Inter-American Development Bank, the Inter-American Investment Corp. and the Multilateral Investment Fund in Washington, DC as Chairman of the Audit Committee, and Chairman of the Ethics Committee of the Board.

-Anton sits on the Board of the Caribbean Hotel Association, the Caribbean Tourism Organization and the Caribbean Association of Industry & Commerce.
 He possesses a Bachelor’s degree from The Catholic University of America and a Masters Degree from the American University.

 Dr. Indra Haraksingh